OpenHUTB/carla_doc/docs/build_windows.md

 4. Name the variable `UE4_ROOT` and choose the path to the installation folder of the desired Unreal Engine installation.

-### Build CARLA
+### 构建 Carla

-This section outlines the commands to build CARLA.
+This section outlines the commands to build Carla.

-- All commands should be run in the root CARLA folder.
+- All commands should be run in the root Carla folder.
 - Commands should be executed via the __x64 Native Tools Command Prompt for VS 2019__.
 Open this by clicking the `Windows` key and searching for `x64`.

-There are two parts to the build process for CARLA, compiling the client and compiling the server.
+There are two parts to the build process for Carla, compiling the client and compiling the server.

 __1.__ __Compile the Python API client__:

 The Python API client grants control over the simulation.
-Compilation of the Python API client is required the first time you build CARLA and again after you perform any updates.
+Compilation of the Python API client is required the first time you build Carla and again after you perform any updates.
 After the client is compiled, you will be able to run scripts to interact with the simulation.

 The following command compiles the Python API client: